-Site Soils: Granular fill observed in the test pits could potentially be used for structural fill, but should be evaluated at the time of construction.
-Native soils are fine grained (principally silt and clay) making them are moisture sensitive and would be difficult to use as structural fill unless conditioned to optimum moisture content.
-Optimum moisture is considered within about +/- 2 percent of the moisture content required to achieve the maximum density per the ASTM D-1557 test method.
+Site Soils: Topsoil and observed fill are not considered suitable for structural fill.
+Native soils will be difficult to use due to their overall fines concentrations.
+They could be considered suitable for use as structural fill provided they can be moisture conditioned to within optimal ranges.
+Optimum moisture is considered within about +/-2 percent of the moisture content required to achieve the maximum density per the ASTM D-1557 test method.
 If moisture content is higher or lower than optimum, soils would need to be dried or wetted prior to placement as structural fill.